A message from Wake Forest University’s Chief of Police Regina Lawson

 As Wake Forest begins the academic year, it is a good time to remind our community about University resources related to safety and security:

-- Anonymous tips can be made to University Police through the LiveSafe app or the Silent Witness form on the University Police website.
+- Anonymous tips can be made to University Police through the WakeSafe app or the Silent Witness form on the University Police website.

-- The University Police Department, located in Alumni Hall, is staffed 24/7.
+- The University Police Department, located at 5911 Forest Bridge Way (Alumni Hall ), is staffed 24 hours a day, seven days a week.
 If the building’s exterior door leading to the department’s offices is locked, a phone at the entrance can be used to gain entry.

-- Get to know the Resource Officer assigned to your residence hall or building.
+- Get to know the Resource Officers assigned to your residence hall or building.

-- Take Rape Aggression Defense (RAD) Class, which is training is taught by certified instructors.
+- Take Rape Aggression Defense (RAD) Class, a one-credit academic class taught by certified instructors.

 Other Support Services

-In addition to the University Police Department and the department’s Victim Support Program, support services include:
+In addition to the University Police Department and the department’s Victim Support Program, support services include the:

-- the University Counseling Center, which provides confidential mental health counseling;
+- University Counseling Center, which provides confidential mental health counseling;

-- the Safe Office, which provides confidential support to students who have experienced sexual or relationship violence;
+- Safe Office, which provides confidential support to students who have experienced sexual or relationship violence and/or stalking;

-- the Student Health Service provides confidential health care to students;
+- Student Health Service, which provides confidential health care to students;

-- the Office of the Chaplain, which provides confidential pastoral care to victims of crime;
+- Office of the Chaplain, which provides confidential pastoral care to victims of crime;

-- the Employee Assistance Program, which provides work-life wellness services for University employees;
+- Employee Assistance Program, which provides confidential work-life wellness services for University employees;

 Wake Forest is committed to a comprehensive approach to providing a safe and inclusive community where students, faculty, staff and visitors may experience a sense of security and belonging.
-The University police are here to help, and we welcome you to visit our office in Alumni Hall.
+The University Police are here to help, and we welcome you to visit our office at 5911 Forest Bridge Way (Alumni Hall).
 You may also email questions or concerns to firstname.lastname@example.org.